pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1671 Document-based database

+Today, I continued working on my own database project.
+I encountered difficulties when attempting to save records/json into a single file.
+Initially, I planned to store all the records in a single file, with each table represented as a JSON file.
+However, this approach proved to be complex and caused issues when inserting multiple records.
+To address this, I have been researching how MongoDB manages these challenges and exploring the document-based approach.

 ### Day 1669-70 Creating My Own Java Database

 Today, I embarked on a Java project to enhance my programming skills.
 The objective of this project is to create a basic database that supports CRUD functionalities.
 I have decided to store the data in JSON files, which will be generated in the project's source directory within a dedicated folder.
 Throughout this project, I am following the Test-Driven Development (TDD) methodology, allowing me to enjoy the process of coding for a personal project after a long time.